What to do if Some of Your RV 12V lights Stop Working

 Katie and I are adding dimmers to a few of our custom made light fixtures.
 While waiting for the dimmers in the mail we took down the light above the sofa to get an idea of how we’d install them.

-Everything was going smooth until we put the light fixture back up.
+Everything was going smoothly until we put the light fixture back up.
 Once we reconnected everything we realized it wasn’t working.
 No matter what we tried we couldn’t get it to work.
 What happened?

 Dimmers are going on the mason jar lights in the bedroom as well, so we took them down to try in the living room.
 The main objective here was to see if the problem was with our light fixture or with our RV 12V lights.